 As such, here are some of the common causes of stuffy noses in babies:

-- Common Colds/Viral Infections – Infections of the respiratory organ have a direct impact on the kid’s breathing since runny noses are mostly associated colds.
+- Common Colds/Viral Infections – Infections of the respiratory organ have a direct impact on the kid’s breathing since runny noses are mostly associated with colds.

-- Allergy/Allergic Rhinitis – In any case, both of you are likely to get stuffy nose.
+- Allergy/Allergic Rhinitis – In any case, both of you are likely to get a stuffy nose.
 This is worsened by pollen, fragrances, dust or whatever things the kid may be allergic to.

 This will prompt the nose to release excessive amounts of mucous, hence, baby stuffy nose.